Llamaware/TsundeRE/README.md

 Ghidra plugin that provides Discord Rich Presence and displays other users connected to the server.
 Fork of [Ghidracord](https://github.com/KawaiiFiveO/ghidracord).

+Install this like any other Ghidra extension.
+(Currently supports v11.3.1)

 You need to set your API URL, username, and passphrase in `tsundere.properties` for full functionality.
 Place the file in your Ghidra root directory.

 Note: Other users connecting to the server **do not** need to have TsundeRE Client installed in order for it to function for you.